Disbursement

 How much will I receive?

-Use the Calculate Your Disbursement worksheet to see either how much you will still owe or how much financial aid you will receive.
-Remember that your financial aid will first be used to pay outstanding university charges (tuition and fees and residence hall room and board if you are living in university housing).
-You will not receive any funds until your university charges are paid in full for the semester.
+Log into my.SDSU and select the "Financial Account" tile to review your charges.
+The amount of a financial aid refund will depend on how much you owe and the amount of your financial aid award.
+Remember that your financial aid will first be used to pay applicable outstanding university charges (tuition and fees and residence hall room and board if you are living in university housing).

 Receiving your funds